-- 1. Name 1 feature of fiction text e.g. plot/ character/ setting/ problem and resolution - 2.
+- 1. Name 2 features of fiction text e.g. plot/ character/ setting/ problem and resolution - 2.
 Non fiction is written to entertain the reader.
 Trues or false?
 False.
 It is written to inform. - 3.
-Name 1 feature of a non fiction text e.g. contents, index, glossary, pictures with captions, headings/ sub-headings etc.
+You will never find illustrations in a non-fiction text.
+True or false?
+False.
+You sometimes find illustrations in non-fiction. - 4.
+Name 2 features of a non fiction text e.g. contents, index, glossary, pictures with captions, headings/ sub-headings etc.